hatsopoulos-lab/marmoset-data_processing/docs/pose_estimation.md

         cp -r /cds3/nicho/data/marmosets/kinematics_videos/EXP/MARMS/YYYY_MM_DD /project/nicho/data/marmosets/kinematics_videos/EXP/MARMS/

-### Start by identifying the video events that can contain the studied behavior
+### Start by identifying the video events that contain the studied behavior

 This can be done most simply by visual inspection of the videos.
 Keep a record of this, preferably in a google sheet.
 You may want to add more information and refer to this in later steps.
 Move all video events without the studied behavior to a separate folder within the directory, something like `no_behavior_avi_videos`.